 Testing Center Services

 Students who take distance learning courses may come to the main campus to take exams.
-Please visit the Testing Center Website (www.tcc.fl.edu/testingcenter) for information.
+Visit the Testing Center Web site (www.tcc.fl.edu/testingcenter) for information.

 Student Right of Privacy